nimwegenLab/MiM_NikonTi/Docs/NikonTi_setup_description.md

 Model: SPECTRAX-6_LCR_SA
 SN: 3486
-connected to the computer's serial port (no USB converter)
+connected to the computer's serial port (no USB converter).
+Serial communication (through MM device adapter) is used only to set the intensity; LEDs are switched ON and OFF using TTL signals produced by the Arduino box.

 By default, excitation filters are placed in the SpectraX.